 Meyer said the coaching staff has intractably selected the plays added to the team’s playbook based on core philosophies and capabilities of the team’s personnel.
 Meyer anticipated the instillation of the offense to be completed through six practices, but he may slow it down.

 “Practice No. 5, the offense is trying,” he said.
 “The thing that everyone keeps forgetting, too, is that we have three new coaches on offense as well.
 We have to get through this fast.
 We may even slow down the installation a little bit and try to be able to execute something, but that’s coming.”

 Meyer said he anticipates having teams drafted for the spring game.
 Having a packed stadium was part of the reasoning, as he explained he’d like to have a game day atmosphere.
 Meyer also thought it would be important to let the coordinators call the game as a practice run for the way things will be done in the fall.

-Sophomore defensive lineman Michael Bennett spent time with the first team defensive line today and Meyer said he’s seen noticeable strides out of the Centerville, Ohio, product.
+Sophomore defensive lineman Michael Bennett spent time with the first team defensive line today and Meyer said he’s seen noticeable strides out of the Centerville, Ohio product.

 “Luke was much higher on him than I was through the off-season workouts and all that,” Meyer said of Bennett.
 “I can see it now on the field.
-He’s a playmaker – he’s just a good player.
+He’s a playmaker – he’s just a good players.
 He’s hard to block.”

 Follow Me on Twitter and find us on Facebook.